Pride parade: Turkey

 Turkey was the first Muslim-majority country in which a gay pride march was held.
 Gay pride march in Istanbul started with 30 people in 2003.
 Similar pride marches were being held each year in other cities including Ankara (since 2008), İzmir and Antalya (since 2013).
 In Istanbul, the numbers have increased each year, reaching roughly 15,000 people by 2011.
 The 2014 pride attracted more than 100,000 people, therefore making Gay Pride Istanbul the biggest march of its kind in the Muslim World.
 The European Union praised Turkey that the parade went ahead without disruption.
 Politicians of the biggest opposition party, CHP and another opposition party, BDP also lent their support to the demonstration.

 The pride march in Istanbul does not receive any support of the municipality or the government.
-However, on 28 June 2015, Turkish police used a water cannon to disperse the gay pride parade.
+For more than a decade, the march along with similar parades in Ankara, Izmir, Antalya, Mersin and others proceeded without major incidents or violence.
+This stood in sharp contrast to the violent disruptions and bloody confrontations in countries like Bulgaria, Croatia, Serbia, Slovakia, Ukraine, and Russia.
+However, since 2015, the Turkish government has banned the parades, using tear gas and water cannons to disperse the crowds.
 In 2016, the pride march was banned by the Istanbul Governor's Office "for the safety of our citizens, first and foremost the participants'."

 In 2019, for the fifth consecutive year the Istanbul Governor's Office yet again banned the LGBTQ Pride Parade, citing security concerns.
 On 29 June, hundreds of people defied the ban, they were met with tear gas and water cannon from the police.
+Activists continue to organize Pride events in defiance of the bans.

 On 10 June 2018, the 6th İzmir Pride was held.
 Around 50,000 people participated at the Pride.